 - temporary bruising, redness, skin sensitivity, and swelling

-Rare side effects may include paradoxical adipose hyperplasia, a condition that causes fat cells to expand rather than be eliminated as a result of treatment, and is more common in men than women and can usually be treated with liposuction.
+Rare side effects may include paradoxical adipose hyperplasia.
+This is a rare condition that causes fat cells to expand rather than be eliminated as a result of treatment.
+It’s more common in men than women and can usually be treated with liposuction.

 Liposuction side effects

 Liposuction is riskier than CoolSculpting because it’s a surgical procedure.
-Side effects may include:
+Common side effects associated with surgery include:

 - skin discoloration